CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 14.  `Lock management`: to able to selectively turn lock manager of and on is necessary to manage a cost of resource used by lock manager.
 15.  `Index-only processing`: it is possible to service a request by simply looking in a index without going to the primary source of data.
 16.  `Fast restore`: it is a capacity to quickly restore a data warehouse table from a secondary storage; you need to support restore full and partial database operation. you need use tools to detect corrupted data inside of data warehouse.

+## Difference transactional database and data warehouse enviroment
+There a difference between 2 parts:

+* Data warehouse processing can be characterized as load-and-access processing: the data is accessed and analyzed there, an update is not normally done once the data is loaded, corrections or adjustments to be made at off hours.
+* Data warehouse holds much more data because have atomic, granular, historial and summaried information.
+* Transactional database must be able to accommodate record-level, transaction-based updates as a normal part of operation with a own set of commands to support.
+In data warehouse doesn't need it.
+* Transactional database DBMS include reserved space for future block expansion at the moment of update or insert.
+Data warehouse not include extra space to insert rows.
+* Data warehouse has more technique of index than transactional database to get best access of data.
+* Transactional database is optimized for transaction access, and a data warehouse is optimized a physical location to access and analysis.